yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorReport.md

 There are many nuanced ways to aggregate confusion matrix metrics.
 For comparing models, it's critical to compare based on a consistent formula.
 Please reference the [BF Orchestrator CLI][1] readme page for advanced CLI usage details.

+## Thresholds

+This evaluation report is created using several thresholds that they can also be useful in building chat bot logic.
+These thresholds can be reset through environment variables listed below:

+- ambiguousClosenessThreshold: default to 0.2, which means that if there are labels predicted to have a score close to within 20% of the top and corrected predicted label, then this utterance is ambiguously predicted.
+- lowConfidenceScoreThreshold: default to 0.5, which means that if the top predicted score is lower than 0.5, then the prediction is considered low confidence.
+- multiLabelPredictionThreshold: default to 1, which means that the report will predict only one label.
+However, if the threshold is lower than 1, then every label with a predicted score higher than that will be predicted.
+This threshold is usually used for multi-label, multi-intent scenarios.
+- unknownLabelPredictionThreshold:default to 0.3, which means that the evaluation process will consider a prediction UNKNOWN if the score is lower than that threshold.

 ## References

 - [BF Orchestrator CLI](https://aka.ms/bforchestratorcli)